lodomo/lodomo.github.io/DevJournal.md

 Update: I added the assets to gitignore to clean up my file-tree, and I just needed to remove it...
 So we're all good.

-I got the scroll working properly, looks like bootstrap takes over the scroll offset, so I set an "important" to the CSS to get the scroll offset to work properly.

 I will be spending the rest of my time cleaning up the code, doing my WAVE checks, and checking for any deadends.

 Home stretch!!